 Students are expected to remain in the same practicum site for both BSW and MSW Practicum I and Practicum II of the specific program year (See page 13).
-If needed, refer to Field Problem Resolution on page 18.
 A change in practicum site will be considered by the faculty when the following have occurred:

-- 1. The Student makes a written request to the Field Director to change practicum sites; - a) the Student outlines specific reasons for making a change in practicum sites; - b) the Field Director presents the request to the social work faculty for consideration; - c) the Student is notified by letter of the faculty's decision, or - 2.
+- 1. The student makes a written request to the Field Director to change practicum sites; - a) the student outlines specific reasons for making a change in practicum sites; - b) the Field Director presents the request to the social work faculty for consideration; - c) the student is notified by letter of the faculty's decision, or - 2.
 At the Field Instructor/Agency's request.